 Our dogs love to play 'fetch' with a ball, soft toy or any other dog toy.
-This is a game where you also can fetch things in your house or class.
+This is a game where you also can fetch things at home or in class.
 Download the three pages of letters and cut them out around the black line.
 There is a capital letter and a small letter version on each card and together they make up the whole of the alphabet.
 This game is best played with a child alongside an adult and can be played with other pairs of adult and child.

 To play, lay all cards face down on the table or floor.
 If playing with others, take turns in turning over a letter.
 If there is only 1 child and adult, just turn over one card at a time then with the adult try to find an object nearby, that begins with that letter, to 'Fetch' back to the table/floor.
-To do this you should only bring back items that are safe or suitable to do so, otherwise take a photo with a camera, phone camera or draw to record the item.
+To do this you should only bring back items that are safe or suitable to do so, otherwise just reference it.
+Alternatively you can search for the same letter in the words in our books or in your other books and read out the word that hosts the letter selected.
+This is great for making the link between alphabet and how it forms words.
 See how many letters your can complete, some will be very difficult or possibly impossible!